 Subscribe to evo magazine

-All that allows the Range Rover to provide a drive that, despite its famed ‘command’ driving position, is able to rival its luxury saloon competition on the road.
-Inevitably it’ll give up to its mass before an S-Class or 7 Series in extreme situations, but in the real world the Range Rover competes on a level playing field - and demolishes such rivals on ploughed fields…
+All that allows the Range Rover to provide a drive that, despite its famed ‘command’ driving position, is able to rival those of its luxury saloon competition on the road.
+Inevitably, in extreme driving situations it’ll be out of its depth due to its mass before an S-class or 7-series will be, but in the real world the Range Rover competes on a level playing field – and demolishes such rivals on ploughed fields…